ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

-My research is in artificial intelligence and computational neuroscience.
+My research is in AI/ML and computational neuroscience.
-More recently, my interests lie in understanding how neural systems (e.g., artificial neural networks) learn to abstract, reason, and generalize; I am particularly interested in algorithmic reasoning and compositional generalization problems.
+My interests lie in understanding how neural systems (e.g., artificial neural networks) learn to abstract, reason, and generalize; I am particularly interested in algorithmic reasoning and compositional generalization problems.
 In the past, I have used neural data analysis and computational modeling to study the neural basis of flexible cognition in humans and non-human primates.

 #### Selected ML Papers